UX Designer Resume Examples

 - •Showcases industry-specific experience

-- •Demonstrates the ability to empathize with users
+- •Demonstrates the capacity to empathize with users

 - •Includes quantifiable achievements